Did LGBTQ rights campaigns in Qatar help or hinder? – DW – 12/30/2022

 Cathrin Schaer

-Protests by Western activists at the football World Cup may have backfired and sparked a backlash against queer communities in Qatar, critics say.
+Protests by Western activists at the FIFA World Cup may have backfired and sparked a backlash against gay. lesbian and queer communities in Qatar, critics say.

 https://p.dw.com/p/4LXhj